-We have entered into an agreement with EPCO to provide trucking services to us for the transportation of NGLs and other products.
+We have entered into an agreement with an affiliate of EPCO to provide trucking services to us for the transportation of NGLs and other products.
 We also lease office space in various buildings from affiliates of EPCO.
 The rental rates in these lease agreements approximate market rates.